aamadeuss/webhook-receiver/README.md

   - `/webhook`: the route that handles GitHub events sent to the API.
 It checks the type of event and the command used (if any).
 Upon successful validation, it queues a Celery task to the provided Redis URL, returning `{"status": "Queued"}`.
 If validation fails or the event type doesn't match, returns `{"status": ""}` instead.
     <img width="1440" alt="image" src="https://github.com/user-attachments/assets/15a0675e-7214-4ae3-b888-faccb27f5d66" />

+## Why Celery

+- GitHub events have a timeout of about 10s.
+A response has to be sent within the timeout window for successful delivery.
+- When performing large tasks like summarization and reviewing, it is essential to respond to the GitHub event to prevent timeouts while processing the tasks in background processes.
+- Celery achieves this using workers and allows the tasks to run in the background.